 Reputation management is the practice of attempting to shape public perception of a person or organization by influencing online information about that entity.1

 Why’s it important?

 Because your property value depends on it.
 As a resident and board member, it’s up to you to put your community’s best foot forward.
 As a resident, you’d like to be guided to the best solution timely and directly, right?
 As a board member, the consequences of even one negative review or comment could damage your association’s online reputation.

-When it comes to building and maintaining your social media reputation, here's what you should know.
+Here's what you should know when it comes to building and maintaining your social media reputation.